ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 If JSON is returned, the HTTP status code will be taken from its `status` property, instead of the default status `500` for [unexpected errors](https://kit.svelte.dev/docs/errors#unexpected-errors).

+> Without an [onError](/concepts/events#onerror) event, errors will throw an exception in the browser.
+If you want to ignore errors, to allow loading timers to finish for example, you can use a noop, which works as an empty try/catch block: `onError: () => {}`

-You can also set `onError` to the string value `'apply'`, in which case the default SvelteKit error behaviour will be used, which is to render the nearest [+error](https://kit.svelte.dev/docs/routing#error) page, also wiping out the form.
+You can also set `onError` to the string value `'apply'`, in which case the default SvelteKit error behavior will be used, which is to render the nearest [+error](https://kit.svelte.dev/docs/routing#error) page, also wiping out the form.
 To avoid data loss even for non-JavaScript users, returning a [status message](/concepts/messages) instead of throwing an error is recommended.

 ## Non-submit events